Minicab insurance – An overview

 How can I get cheaper insurance for my minicab?

 With a little common sense, there are steps you can take to reduce the cost of your premium.

 - Secure your vehicle when not in use.
 Parking your cab off the road, in a secure garage ideally, will reduce the risk of accidental damage or theft, which could mean cheaper premiums.

 - Pay annually.
-Monthly premium payments can help spread the cost of your policy, but it may work out cheaper to pay the full amount for your cover upfront.
+Monthly premium payments can help spread the cost of your policy, but it may work out cheaper to pay the full amount for your coverage upfront.

 - Shop around.
 It’s always worth comparing minicab insurance quotes from a range of different providers to see if you can get a lower price.
-Make sure you are only paying for the cover you need too.
+Make sure you are only paying for the cover you need.

 Are there any limitations on minicab insurance?